magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/extensibility-framework/index.md

 This guarantees Target availability to any dependent interceptor.

 Declare files must export a function that accepts a TargetProvider object as a parameter.
-It provides a `declare()` function to register your project's Targets by providing it a dictionary object.
-The dictionary object provides a mapping of a unique name to its Target.
+It provides a `declare()` function to register your project's Targets by providing it a dictionary object, which maps a unique name to its Target.

 When you register your Target, the dictionary key is the named property a developer uses to access that Target.
 In the Page Builder example, the dictionary key for the rich content renderers Target that Venia UI declares is `richContentRenderers`.